A creative image of a keyhole representing how stakeholder segmentation can unlock better business results.

 16. Company Size

 In B2B contexts, company size often dictates the scale of solution required.
-Segmentation according to this factor ensures alignment with business needs.
+Segmentation of stakeholders based on this factor ensures alignment with business needs.

 Why Does Depth Matter In Stakeholder Segmentation?